 Now, that we have created the Project Structure let’s go-to solution explorer and see what files are different.

 If you selected the project using Razer there will be some folders that will be different.
-Initially, the Project Structure that we created for razor pages and that did not have the views or the controllers folder but here we have that difference.
+Initially, the Project Structure that we created for razor pages and did not have the views or the controllers folder but here we have that difference.